yepsamii/IOT_Mechatrons/SYSTEM_ARCHITECTURE.md

 - ✅ Real-time ride notifications
 - ✅ Accept/Reject rides instantly
+  - **Smart Rejection System**: When a rickshaw rejects a request, it only hides it from that specific rickshaw.
+Other rickshaws can still see and accept the same request.
+This ensures maximum ride fulfillment.
 - ✅ View passenger details
 - ✅ Track earnings and points
 - ✅ View ride history